huabawa/Jalpc/_posts/2017-08-23-How-to-install-a-ruby-on-rails-site-on-amazon-Ubuntu-Server-16.04.md

+## How to install a ruby on rails site on amazon Ubuntu Server 16.04

 Before following the steps below, please go to EC2 by typing in EC2 in the AWS services search bar in your AWS console.